fomightez/sequencework/Adjust_Annotation/README.md

 and then gene length for use with NOISeq.
 See the User's Guide for NOISeq [here](http://www.bioconductor.org/packages/release/bioc/html/NOISeq.html) concerning this.
 The provided file has the higher number always second, but I made the script so that it will work no matter the order the gene end or gene start is provided.
 It will be more robust this way.
 For ease I'd suggest the `biomart_length.txt`, or your equivalent, be in the same directory with the script.
-Users can change the name of that file to suit their needs but must change a line under `USER ADJUSTABLE VALUES` in the script to correspond.
+Users can change the name of that file to suit their needs, but must change a line under `USER ADJUSTABLE VALUES` in the script to correspond.
 A file of the output will be saved in the same directory in which the script is run.

 #####example of input and output for makes_length_annotation_file.py: